Track your nutrition and health goals

 | Cholesterol (mg) | 0 |

 Bhuna chana is simply the Hindi name for roasted chana — both refer to dry-roasted kala (black) chickpeas.
-The nutritional values are identical:
+The nutrition is identical:

 Roasted chana has a low glycemic index (GI) of approximately 25–35.
-This means it causes only a slow, gradual rise in blood sugar, making it one of the best snacks for people with diabetes or insulin resistance.
+This means it causes only a slow, gradual rise in blood sugar, making it one of the most diabetes-friendly snacks available.

 | Food | Glycemic Index |